 The Daily Routine

 Although occasionally it changes, this is the normal daily routine.

 There are three bells in the morning.
-The first bell is at 07.00, then there's another bell at 07:15.
+The bell rings at 07.00.
 This time the Housemasters and Deputies will go round and make sure you're awake.